Why is it important to measure outcomes and not only output or impact?

 Output metrics are important to measure the performance of our activities.

-- To measure delivery speed and if stories where implemented in an efficient order we use story breakdown charts.
+- To measure delivery speed or if stories where implemented in an efficient order we use story breakdown charts.

 - To improve the work process we do team retros and agree on concrete action points.

-An impact metric is a generic way to measure business success and provide us with comparable quantifiable data (increase / decrease).
+An impact metric is a generic way to measure business success and provide us with comparable – although high level – quantifiable data (increase / decrease).

 - Business Impact potential: additionally you can calculate the potential return and how likely is it to be in the lower / middle / high ranges?